Pinball Illusions

 Pinball Illusions is a pinball video game developed by Digital Illusions CE (DICE) and published by 21st Century Entertainment in 1995 for the Amiga and MS-DOS.
+It is a sequel to DICE's Pinball Dreams and Pinball Fantasies.
+A remake of Pinball Illusions with 3D graphics was released in 1996 as True Pinball.

+The Amiga version features three pinball tables, while the CD-ROM release for MS-DOS featured a fourth table, higher resolution, and redbook audio.

 Gameplay

 Players can choose between playing with 3 or 5 balls, adjust the slope of the table, the maximum number of multiballs allowed, and the number of nudges before tilting.
 One of the views shows players the entire table on screen.

 The LED-style display includes animations such as coppers chasing robbers.

 Tables

 "Law n'Justice" is based on police in a future city.
 "Babewatch" is based on performing a variety of tasks to attract women, and includes a jukebox with a choice of music.
 "Extreme Sports" includes bungee jumping, free-fall, cliff-diving, and off-piste.
 "The Vikings" involves collecting various Viking themed objects, and the Norse Gods Odin and Wotan.

 Development

 As with prior pinball games developed by DICE, Pinball Dreams and Pinball Fantasies, the game was designed to have four tables, but The Vikings was unfinished for the Amiga versions and only appears in the PC CD-ROM version.
 This is the only one of DICE's three pinball games to require an AGA chipset, supporting 256 colours.
 The PC version had support for 800x600 resolution with the floppy disk release otherwise similar to the Amiga version.
 The CD-ROM release in addition to having the fourth table uses redbook audio instead of the MOD music in the other versions.
 Unlike the two earlier games, it features multiball.

 It also had a later 1996 MS-DOS release as one of five games in the Pinball Gold compilation.